sindohmes/mes4u/README.md

   + [node.js](https://nodejs.org/)
   + [git](https://git-scm.com/)

-The use of MES-U is not limited to manufacturing sites only.
+The use of mes4u is not limited to manufacturing sites only.
 If you want to customize it, you need to modify the source codes.
 To run and test the program, we recommend using the following programs.

 - Recommended servers and tools
   + Spring Tool Suite 4